masak/epistemic-puzzle/README.md

 In my opinion the Haskell solution still wins slightly in elegance, but not by all that much.

-Now I want to do one version in Perl, and one in Bel. ☺
+I also wrote a version in Perl.
+Still want to do one in Bel! ☺